Frederica of Mecklenburg-Strelitz: Second marriage

-In 1798 Frederica became pregnant.
+In 1798, Frederica became pregnant.
 The father was Prince Frederick William of Solms-Braunfels.
 The prince recognized his paternity and requested her hand in marriage, a proposal that was quickly granted in order to avoid scandal.
-On 10 December of that year, the couple was married in Berlin and immediately moved to Ansbach.
+On 10 December that year, the couple were married in Berlin and immediately moved to Ansbach.
 Two months later, in February 1799, Frederica gave birth to a daughter who only lived eight months.
 Prince Frederick William, disappointed and embittered, resumed his old dissipated lifestyle and became an alcoholic.
-In 1805 he resigned his military posts for "health reasons".
-Frederica had to maintain her family with her own resources after her brother-in-law, King Frederick William III of Prussia, refused to restore her annual pension as a dowager princess of Prussia.
-Frederica's older brother-in-law and head of the family, William Christian, Prince of Solms-Braunfels, advised her to get a divorce, with his full approval.
+In 1805, he resigned his military posts for "health reasons".
+Frederica had to maintain her family with her own resources after her former brother-in-law Frederick William III refused to restore her annual pension as a dowager princess of Prussia.
+William Christian, Prince of Solms-Braunfels, Frederica's brother-in-law and head of the family, advised her to get a divorce, with his full approval.
 She and her husband nonetheless refused.

 Third marriage

-In May 1813, during a visit to his uncle Duke Charles in Neustrelitz, Prince Ernest Augustus, Duke of Cumberland and Teviotdale, the fifth son of King George III of Great Britain, met and fell in love with Frederica, who was his first cousin.
+In May 1813, during a visit to his uncle Duke Charles in Neustrelitz, Prince Ernest Augustus, Duke of Cumberland and Teviotdale, the fifth son of King George III, met and fell in love with Frederica, who was his first cousin.
 Duke Charles made it clear to his daughter that her separation from the Prince of Solms-Braunfels was absolutely logical, and that he saw a marriage with an English prince as a great opportunity for her.
-During the next months Frederica considered the intentions of Ernest Augustus and the possible effects on her own situation.
-When, after the victory of the allies in the Battle of Leipzig, Ernest Augustus spent some days in Neustrelitz, he was greeted enthusiastically.
+During the next months Frederica considered the intentions of Ernest and the possible effects on her own situation.
+When, after the victory of the allies in the Battle of Leipzig, Ernest spent some days in Neustrelitz, he was greeted enthusiastically.
 Some time later Frederica asked the Prussian king for approval for her divorce from Prince Frederick William of Solms-Braunfels.
 All parties agreed, including the Prince of Solms-Braunfels, but Frederick William's sudden death on 13 April 1814 precluded the need for a divorce.
 The prince's demise was considered by some as a little too convenient, and some suspected that Frederica had poisoned him.
-In August, the engagement with Ernest Augustus was officially announced.
-After the British Prince Regent gave his consent to the wedding, Frederica and Ernest Augustus were married on 29 May 1815 at the parish church of Neustrelitz.
-Some time later, the couple traveled to Great Britain and married again on 29 August 1815 at Carlton House, London.
+In August, the engagement with Ernest was officially announced.
+After Ernest's eldest brother, George, Prince Regent, gave his consent to the wedding, Frederica and Ernest were married on 29 May 1815 at the parish church of Neustrelitz.
+Some time later, the couple traveled to Great Britain and married again on 29 August at Carlton House, London.

 Queen Charlotte bitterly opposed the marriage, even though her future daughter-in-law was also her niece.
 She refused to attend the wedding and advised her son to live outside England with his wife.
-Frederica never obtained the favor of her aunt/mother-in-law, who died unreconciled with her in 1818.
-During her marriage to Ernest Augustus she gave birth three times, but only a son survived, who would eventually become King George V of Hanover.
+Frederica never obtained the favour of the Queen, who died unreconciled with her in 1818.
+During her marriage to Ernest she gave birth three times, but only a son survived, who would eventually become King George V of Hanover.